mdeniz/marcus_bikes/README.md

 ---

-The combinations and pricing entities are **Banned Combinations** and **Price Change**
+The entities in charge of representing the combinations of products and pricing are **Banned Combinations** and **Price Change**

 ![Customization Catalog ER Diagram](doc/assets/catalog_combinations_pricing.png)

-Here you have a specification of the entities for combinations and pricing of the catalog:
+Here you have a specification of those entities:

 * **Banned Combinations**

-  A customizable attribute is the definition of the attribute that the customer will select options from.
-Eg: "Full-suspension" can't be combined with "Fat bike wheels".
+  A banned combination is the definition of a combination of products that can't happen while selecting part options.
+Eg. "mountain wheels" and "diamon" frame can't be selected at the same time.

   *Table definition* ([source code](db/migrate/20241130095940_create_customizable_attributes.rb)):